 After the program has started, you are shown a welcome screen, at which point you can create a new text document, spreadsheet, presentation, drawing, database, or math formula.
 There is also a button for viewing all of the existing templates, and another button for opening an existing document.

-We will next explore in more detail all six of the major components that compose the suite, with emphasis on the first two.
+I will next explore in more detail all six of the major components that compose the suite, with emphasis on the first two.